This post was co-authored with Chris Dixon. It pertains to an a16zcrypto investment. The original announcement is here, on our official blog.

 Furthermore, the content is not directed to any investor or potential investor, and may not be used or relied upon in evaluating the merits of any investment and must not be taken as a basis for any investment decision.
 No investment in any fund advised by CNK or AHCM may be made prior to receipt of definitive offering documentation and due diligence materials.
 Finally, views expressed are those of the individual a16z crypto personnel quoted therein and are not the views of CNK, AHCM, or their respective affiliates.

 The investments mentioned do not represent all investments in digital assets by funds managed by CNK and there can be no assurance that the investments mentioned are or will be profitable, or that investments made by the funds will have similar characteristics or results.
-The following digital asset investments by funds managed by CNK have been publicly disclosed - Handshake, Oasis Labs and TrustToken.
-Excluded from this list are investments for which the issuer has not provided permission for CNK to post publicly and investments in publicly traded digital assets.
+For a list of digital asset investments by funds managed by CNK, plus important information related thereto, please see portfolio.